Start of main content

 • Background information on failure rates

-Hans Erik Keizer, Senior Consultant, Asset Management, Energy systems DNV Netherlands B.V., The Netherlands
+Hans Erik Keizer, Principal Consultant, Asset Management, Energy systems DNV Netherlands B.V., The Netherlands

 12:40 Lunch break